Focal mechanism: Graphical representation ("beachball plot")

-The fault plane responsible for the earthquake will be parallel to one of the nodal planes, the other being called the auxiliary plane.
-It is not possible to determine solely from a focal mechanism which of the nodal planes is in fact the fault plane.
-For this other geological or geophysical evidence is needed to remove the ambiguity.
-The slip vector, which is the direction of motion of one side of the fault relative to the other, lies within the fault plane, 90 degrees from the N-axis.
+The fault plane responsible for the earthquake will parallel one of the nodal planes; the other is called the auxiliary plane.
+It is impossible to determine solely from a focal mechanism which of the nodal planes is the fault plane.
+Other geological or geophysical evidence is needed to remove the ambiguity.
+The slip vector, the direction of motion of one side of the fault relative to the other, lies within the fault plane, 90 degrees from the N-axis.

-To give an example, in the 2004 Indian Ocean earthquake, the moment tensor solution gives two nodal planes, one dipping northeast at 6 degrees and one dipping southwest at 84 degrees.
-In this case the earthquake can be confidently associated with the plane dipping shallowly to the northeast, as this is the orientation of the subducting slab as defined by historical earthquake locations and plate tectonic models.
+For example, in the 2004 Indian Ocean earthquake, the moment tensor solution gives two nodal planes, one dipping northeast at 6 degrees and one dipping southwest at 84 degrees.
+In this case, the earthquake can be confidently associated with the plane dipping shallowly to the northeast, as this is the orientation of the subducting slab as defined by historical earthquake locations and plate tectonic models.

-Fault plane solutions are useful for defining the style of faulting in seismogenic volumes at depth for which no surface expression of the fault plane exists, or where the fault trace is covered by an ocean.

-A most beautifully simple example of a successful test of the hypothesis of sea floor spreading was the demonstration that the sense of motion along oceanic transform faults is opposite to what would be expected in classical geologic interpretation of the offset oceanic ridges.
-This was done by constructing fault plane solutions of earthquakes in oceanic faults, which showed beach ball plots of strike slip nature (see figures), with one nodal plane parallel to the fault and the slip in the direction required by the idea of sea floor spreading from the ridges.
+Fault plane solutions are useful for defining the style of faulting in seismogenic volumes at depth for which no surface expression of the fault plane exists or where an ocean covers the fault trace.
+A simple example of a successful test of the hypothesis of sea floor spreading was the demonstration that the sense of motion along oceanic transform faults is opposite to what would be expected in classical geologic interpretation of the offset oceanic ridges.
+This was done by constructing fault plane solutions of earthquakes in oceanic faults, which showed beach ball plots of strike-slip nature (see figures), with one nodal plane parallel to the fault and the slip in the direction required by the idea of seafloor spreading from the ridges.

-Fault plane solutions also played the key role in the discovery that the deep earthquake zones in some subducting slabs are under compression, others are under tension.
+Fault plane solutions also played a crucial role in discovering that the deep earthquake zones in some subducting slabs are under compression while others are under tension.

 Beach ball calculator

 There are several programs available to prepare Focal Mechanism Solutions (FMS).
-BBC, a MATLAB-based tool box, is available to prepare the beach ball diagrams.
+BBC, a MATLAB-based toolbox, is available to prepare the beach ball diagrams.
 This software plots the first motion polarity data as it arrives at different stations.
 The compression and dilation are separated using mouse help.
 A final diagram is prepared automatically.